Last Updated on 16 seconds by mallorcaunderthesun

-It also appears you are entitled to compensation if your flight arrives more than three hours AFTER the scheduled arrival time, or is cancelled within 14 days of departure.
+According to the Civil Aviation Authority, it appears you are entitled to compensation if your flight arrives more than three hours AFTER the scheduled arrival time, or if your flight is cancelled within 14 days of departure.

 You can read about claiming compensation from easyJet from here.